Chaussettes99/STELLARSOL/README.md

 **How are objects tracked?**

 Objects are (for the moment) manually tracked via a function included in the program.
 Users are prompted to input an object's name, it's current Right-Ascension coordinate, and it's current Declination coordinate.
 This is saved in the 'data.json' file and can be referred back to at any time.
-An object can have any number of entries, it is not capped in anyway.
+An object can have any number of entries, it is not capped in any way.

 For those unfamiliar, RA/Dec coordinates are commonly used by amateur and professional astronomers alike, and it makes tracking objects very easy once you get the hang of it.